Stop over-complicating data center airflow management

 What Is Data Center Airflow Management?

 Data center airflow management controls temperatures in and around IT gear to maintain and increase efficiency.
-Poor airflow can prevent cool air from reaching overheated components or cause warm air to remain trapped in one area.
-Without proper air circulation, your IT components and heating, ventilation and air conditioning (HVAC) systems will work harder than necessary to maintain ideal conditions.
-This problem can cause costs to skyrocket and stunt productivity.
+Poor airflow can trap warm air in one area or prevent cool air from being directed toward overheated components.
+Inadequate air circulation means your heating, ventilation and air conditioning (HVAC) systems will be under much more strain than necessary.
+As your equipment works harder to maintain ideal conditions, productivity may be hindered, and data center costs may skyrocket.

 - Floors: Floors present unique challenges for controlling a data center’s temperature.
-Standard floors often inhibit airflow, while raised floors can leak air in unwanted locations.
+Standard floors often inhibit airflow, while raised floors improve efficiency and functionality.

 - Racks: The racks holding your servers and other equipment need room to circulate air, but allowing too much space can create pockets that trap air before it can escape.